afourmy/swap/README.md

 The Wavelength Assignment Problem aims at **minimizing the number of wavelengths**.

 # Algorithms

+To solve the RWA, we consider that the traffic paths are known __a priori__, and that they all use the **shortest distance path**.
+This is known as the **Static Lightpath Establishment Routinw and Wavelength Asssignment** problem, or SLE RWA.
+The SLE RWA is NP-complete, it can be reduced to a graph coloring problem with a simple graph transformation, as demonstrated below.

+To solver the SLE RWA, we will go through the following steps:
+  - **Routing**: for each path, we must find the shortest path.
+Instead of using Dijkstra algorithm (too easy), SWAP uses the **integer linear programming formulation of the shortest path** problem for the routing process.
+The metric used to find the shortest path is the **geographic distance**, calculated with the **Haversine formula**.
+  - **Graph transformation**: we create a new graph based on the optical graph to turn the wavelength assignment process into a **graph coloring problem**.
+  - **Wavelength assignment**: finally, we propose two algorithms to assign wavelengths: linear programming and the "Largest Degree First" heuristic.

 ## Find the shortest path with linear programming